 Plants achieve ENERGY STAR certification and reductions

-Popular tools include energy performance indicators, which provide companies with the information they need to make smart investment decisions.
-ENERGY STAR provides industry-specific energy performance indicators for 17 different types of manufacturing plants, and 93 plants earned the ENERGY STAR for superior energy performance in 2017.
+Popular ENERGY STAR tools for the industrial sector include plant Energy Performance Indicators (EPIs), which provide companies with the information they need to make smart investment decisions.
+EPA provides ENERGY STAR certification for 19 types of manufacturing plants, and 100 plants earned ENERGY STAR certification for superior energy performance in 2018.

-In addition, 38 industrial plants achieved energy use intensity reductions in the 2017 ENERGY STAR Challenge for Industry campaign, in which industrial sites commit to reducing their energy intensity by 10 percent within five years.
+In addition, 41 industrial plants achieved energy use intensity reductions in 2018 in the ENERGY STAR Challenge for Industry campaign, in which industrial sites commit to reducing their energy intensity by 10 percent within five years.

 For additional details about ENERGY STAR achievements see energystar.gov/numbers